Guide to Facebook Advertising: Advanced Edition

 • Geography – let’s just assume a national presence

-Start targeting all these characteristics, until you have a complete picture of your audience, like the one to below.
+Start targeting all these characteristics, until you have a complete picture of your audience.

 Audience Insights Tabs: Understanding Your Persona